 Once you have the overall timeline set and know the availability of your team, consider estimating how much time each of the tasks is going to take.
 By doing this, you will be able to see if each phase of the project can be completed in the given time.
 It will also help you better understand how much work each of your team members has.

-This way, you will have even more control on how the project time is spent and will proactively manage the time constraint.
+This way, you will have even more control over how the project time is spent and will proactively manage the time constraint.

 Once the work begins, ask your team to track the time they spend on tasks.
 This is not to monitor their work, but rather to see if your team can keep to the set schedule and rework plans when needed.